learnk8s/learnk8s.io/src/advancedKubectl/content.md

 To publish your plugin to the *krew* index, you have to create a pull request to the [krew-index](https://github.com/GoogleContainerTools/krew-index) repository adding your plugin manifest to the [`plugins`](https://github.com/GoogleContainerTools/krew-index/tree/master/plugins) directory of this repository.
 This is were the manifests of all the plugins in the *krew* index are maintained.

-Once the pull request is accepted, you plugin will be publicly listed by `kubectl krew search` and users can install it with `kubectl install <plugin>`.
+Once the pull request is accepted, your plugin will be publicly listed by `kubectl krew search` and users can install it with `kubectl install <plugin>`.
 If you create a new version of your plugin, you have to update your plugin manifest in the krew-index repository with a new pull request.

 Again, the detailed instructions for publishing plugins to *krew* can be found in the *krew* [developer guide](https://github.com/GoogleContainerTools/krew/blob/master/docs/DEVELOPER_GUIDE.md).
  -->